 Physical pain won’t be the only sign that your skate boot is breaking down.
 If you have an older pair of skates a visual inspection can help you determine your boot’s condition.

 Look for loose threads, tears, folding of the ankle guard and rust on the eyelets.
 If your skates are visibly damaged, chances are the structural integrity has been compromised.
 Be aware, that scuffs and scrapes are normal over the life of an ice hockey skate.
 We’re referring to what appears to be actual damage.

 While the boot takes a lot of wear and tear, there are some times that the blade wears out or is damaged to the point it’s unskateable.

-Skate blades will naturally nick and become dull, and most times even larger nicks can be sharpened out at the local pro-shop.
+Skate blades will naturally nick and become dull, and most times even larger nicks can be sharpened out at the local pro-shop or at home.
+Here’s our guide on how to sharpen hockey skates if you want to give it a go.
 However, if you notice something beyond a nick, such as a large dent or crack, the blade can be dangerous to skate on.
 If the cracks or dents are big enough, putting too much pressure on it can cause it to break.